Sudheshna-S/Online-Sales-Trends-Analysis/README.md

 ## 📈 Insights

-* Revenue trends over months
+* The average revenue over months is 335.6993750000003
+* Top 5 performing months are April, March, January and August
-* Regions contributing most to sales
+* Region contributing most to sales is North America.
-* Most popular product categories and individual products
+* On an Average 30 unique products are sold every month
-* Best Selling Category by Month
+* Best Selling Category by Month is Clothing